kspringfield13/chatdeb/README.md

 bottom of the chat.
 The frontend posts your chat history to the `/summarize` endpoint which uses OpenAI to craft the summary based on the questions, answers and any visuals created.
+The summary also re-displays any generated charts or diagrams so you can view the visuals without scrolling back through the conversation.

 **Run the Tests**